seanbradley/Canteen/src/README.rst

 CANTEEN: Flask outfitted for mobile combat
 ==========================================

-Flask + Compass + Bootstrap.
-I call the result Canteen.  :)
+**Flask + Compass + Bootstrap.
+I call the result Canteen.  :)**

-Canteen is a built on Flask--a Python-based "microframework"--coupled with .scss files compiled with Compass.
-(While the Flask-Compass extension is integrated into this Python app for development use, Compass itself is a Ruby-based stylesheet authoring environment for Sass.)
+Canteen is a built on **Flask**--a Python-based "microframework"--coupled with .scss files compiled with Compass.
+(While the Flask-Compass extension is integrated into this Python app for development use, Compass itself is stylesheet authoring environment for Sass that relies on Ruby.)

 In addition, the front-end of Canteen is inspired by Bootstrap, a wonderfully responsive HTML5 framework suitable for mobile web apps.
 To see what that styling looks like, visit www.seanbradley.biz.
 There you'll see the app served up from Google App Engine (GAE).
 Resizing your browser will give you a taste for how the app might display on any number of mobile devices.